kimsejun2000/Microsoft-Defender-for-Cloud/Labs/Modules/Module-24-AI-Workloads.md

    ![image](../Images/dataAndAIOverview.png)
    b.
 Each of these items is selectable and will take you to a drill down for that specific item.
 2. Cloud Security Explorer

    a.
 Cloud Security Explorer is a powerful tool within MDC that allows users to proactively identify and manage security risks across multi-cloud environments
    b.
 In the search tool, start typing `Used for `.
 While you are typing, you will see two insights; `Used for AI` and `Used for AI grounding`
    ![image](../Images/usedForAI.png)
    c.
 Select one and search.
 If you have results, click `View Details` and you can get a description and the evidence of 'why' we claim that this resource is in the results.

+### Continue with the next lab [Module 25 - Defender for Cloud and XDR Integration](../Modules/Module-25-Defender-XDR-Integration.md)